top of page

 Recruitment Chairman

-Contact our current recruitment chairman, John Boehm (2025) .
-Feel free to reach out to John to start the recruitment process, give referrals for potential new members or to get an update from the recruitment team!
+Contact our main recruitment chairs, Owen Polivka or Brody Vierow.
+Feel free to reach out to Owen or Brody to start the recruitment process, give referrals for potential new members, or get an update from the recruitment team!

 Recruitment Chairman